ysugimoto/webassembly-lua/README.md

 ```

 The `emcc-lua` finds `definition.yml` in current working directory (in this case, `$PWD`) and start to build.
-If build successfully, you can see a `hello_world.[html,js,wasm]` in your directory.
+After built successfully, you can see a `hello_world.[html,js,wasm]` in your directory.
 The output file is named by `entry_file` in definition.yml.

 ### Run WebAssembly program